neutralinojs/neutralinojs/README.md

 Organizations and individuals support Neutralinojs development.
 See: https://codezri.org/sponsors

-If you like to support our work, you can donate to Neutralinojs via [Patreon](https://www.patreon.com/shalithasuranga).
+If you like to support our work, you can donate to Neutralinojs via [Patreon](https://www.patreon.com/shalithasuranga) or [GitHub Sponsors](https://github.com/sponsors/shalithasuranga).

 [![Become a Patreon](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/shalithasuranga)